RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/docs-contributing-guide.md

 git merge upstream/master
 ```

-To update your fork in the future, run only the last 2 commands.
+To update your fork in the future, run only the last two commands.

 In GitHub Desktop, click "Push to origin" after running the above commands.